GitWyd/AnyPlayer/README.md

 - AI and machine learning research in varied environments.
 - Development experiments with OCR in reinforcement learning.

+## Development Philosophy: Rapid Deployment
+The primary goal of ARLF-BFG is to launch a functional version as quickly as possible.
+In line with this, we embrace the following principles:
+- **Pragmatic Approach**: Prioritize functionality over perfection.
+Cut corners where necessary, without compromising the core integrity of the framework.
+- **Leverage Existing Solutions**: Utilize existing packages, libraries, and code snippets extensively.
+Reinventing the wheel is not our objective.
+- **Iterative Development**: Release early and iterate.
+Initial versions may lack polish, but we aim for continuous improvement based on user feedback and testing.
+- **Open to Shortcuts**: We welcome any shortcuts, hacks, or unconventional methods that can accelerate development, provided they adhere to legal and ethical standards.

+Contributors are encouraged to keep this rapid deployment philosophy in mind.
+Our goal is to create a working prototype swiftly, setting the foundation for future refinement and enhancement.

 ## Contribution Guidelines
 Contributions are welcome for game configurations, algorithm enhancements, OCR improvements, and documentation updates.
 See our contributing document for more details.